Sacred Sword of the Patriots League: Paradise Island

 The long indoctrination sessions allowed SSPL leaders plenty of time to judge the motivations and loyalties of the fishermen, as well as other prisoners who were sent to Paradise Island for SSPL sessions.
 Under project Borden, some were sent back to collect intelligence for SSPL.
 Even if they decided to tell their story to the North Vietnamese authorities, doing so would only enhance the image of the SSPL and spread knowledge of its mythical history.
 However, those who SSPL judged to be true-believing communists were returned as pseudo-intelligence agents.
 Unbeknownst to the released prisoners, their clothing and luggage were lined with SSPL membership cards or leaflets that would surely be found by North Vietnamese authorities.
 Any attempt by the ex-prisoner to explain his loyalty would naturally fall under intense suspicion.

 Fishermen sent to Paradise Island were sometimes presented with the option of defecting to South Vietnam.
 Those who did so had to agree to be featured in news outlets such as the Saigon Daily News or the VSSPL.
-Similar to the Chiêu Hồi program, their defection would be exploited in order break down the moral of North Vietnam soldiers.
+Similar to the Chiêu Hồi program, their defection would be exploited in order break down the morale of North Vietnam's soldiers.

 It is questionable whether the fishermen were taken by the Paradise Island rouse, or merely played along.
 At least one captive fisherman claimed to have known he was not in North Vietnam upon feeling the sand on the beach of the island.
 And records of some fishermen being kidnapped three separate times may indicate that the fishermen were planning their own capture in order to enjoy the amenities provided by the SSPL.

 SSPL developed other operations relating to Paradise Island that were rejected by policymakers.
 These included training visitors to assassinate North Vietnamese officials, and encouraging them to develop guerilla warfare plans upon returning to North Vietnam.
 Zealous SOG staff continued to raise the prospect of turning the SSPL into a counterrevolutionary force.